geomstats/challenge-iclr-2022/README.md

 ## Evaluation and ranking

 The [Condorcet method](https://en.wikipedia.org/wiki/Condorcet_method) will be used to rank the submissions and decide on the winners.
-The main evaluation criterion is general and encourages participants to be creative: "how does the submission help push forward the fields of computational geometry and topology?".
+The evaluation criteria will be:
+1. How "interesting" is the learning algorithm?
+E.g.:
+  - it is not "only" a learning algorithm run on the tangent space of a manifold
+3. How readable/clean is the implementation?
+How well does the submission respect Scikit-Learn/Geomstats/Pytorch's APIs.
+4. Is the submission well-written?
+Does the docstring help understand the method?
+5. How informative are the tests on synthetic datasets, the benchmarks, and the real-world application?

+Note that these criteria do not reward new learning algorithms, nor learning algorithms that outperform the state-of-the-art --- but rather clean code and exhaustive tests that will foster reproducible research in our field.

-Selected Geomstats/Giotto-tda maintainers and collaborators, as well as each team whose submission respects the guidelines, will vote once on Google Form to express their preference for the 3 best submissions.
+Selected Geomstats maintainers and collaborators, as well as each team whose submission respects the guidelines, will vote once on Google Form to express their preference for the 3 best submissions according to each criterion.
 Note that each team gets only one vote, even if there are several participants in the team.

 The 3 preferences must all 3 be different: e.g. one cannot select the same Jupyter notebook for both first and second place.
 Such irregular votes will be discarded.
 A link to a Google Form will be provided to record the votes.
 It will be required to insert an email address to identify the voter.
 The voters will remain secret, only the final ranking will be published.